junxit/us-congress-bills-116/bill.md

 - **(g)** *Boundaries* The Secretary shall modify the boundary of the potential wilderness area to exclude any area within 150 feet of the centerline of the new location of any trail that has been reconstructed, realigned, or rerouted under subsection (d).
 - **(h)** *Wilderness designation*
   - **(1)** *In general* The potential wilderness area, as modified under subsection (g), shall be designated as wilderness and as a component of the National Wilderness Preservation System on the earlier of—
-    - **(A)** the date on which the Secretary publishes in the Federal Register notice that the trail reconstruction, realignment, or rerouting authorized by subsection (d) has been completed; and
+    - **(A)** the date on which the Secretary publishes in the Federal Register notice that the trail reconstruction, realignment, or rerouting authorized by subsection (d) has been completed; or
     - **(B)** the date that is 20 years after the date of enactment of this Act.
   - **(2)** *Administration of wilderness* On designation as wilderness under this section, the potential wilderness area shall be—
     - **(A)** incorporated into the Machesna Mountain Wilderness Area, as designated by the California Wilderness Act of 1984 (Public Law 98–425; 16 U.S.C.
 1132 note) and expanded by section 3; and